 Lincoln Park is a perfect place to spend a day of shopping, where the charming streets are lined with boutiques and pretty Victorian row houses.
 The area around Armitage Avenue and Halsted Street is home to some of the city’s most popular shops, selling everything from designer shoes to one-of-a-kind art and gifts.

 Find Pinterest-worthy home decor at Art Effects, a welcoming shop with a fun and affordable selection.
 Make sure to check out the back room, where you’ll find women’s clothes, accessories, and jewelry.
+Nearby, All She Wrote is a cute stationary shop with thoughtful gifts and cards for every occasion.

 A stop at Laudi Vidni is also a must during a day of boutique-hopping in Lincoln Park.
 The name of the shop (“individual” spelled backward) hints at what you’ll find inside — custom leather bags and accessories handcrafted for you and shipped in just two weeks.